welytics/docker-ubuntu-devenv/README.md

 # Docker based Ubuntu dev environment

-I built this because I wanted to be able to spin up a clean linux dev environment without all the associated heaviness of a virtual machine.

 Here is what it gives me,
 1. Basic commands like sudo, curl, nano
 2. Installs latest version of node on start